 If the body of a tissue donor is refrigerated within six hours, tissues can still be harvested for transplantation up to 24 hours after death.
 The tissue donation procedure can thus last between 8 and 28 hours.

 Certainly.
 There is always someone for the family and loved ones at the hospital.
-During the entire duration of the donation process, a hospital staff member (such as the transplant coordinator) will be in touch with the family.
+During the entire duration of the donation process, a hospital staff member (such as the organ donation coordinator) will be in touch with the family.

 Yes.
 Removing organs and tissues is always done with great care.
 Doctors consider it very important for a donor to look presentable after the operation.
 They do not remove anything from places that are visible when a body is viewed.
 Stitches with bandages are applied on operated areas.
 When covered by clothing, there is no visible evidence of the donation.

 Yes, there is always time to say goodbye.
 Family and loved ones can be with the donor before and after the donation.
-After the donation procedure, the family itself determines what happens with their loved one.
+After the donation procedure, the family itself determines what happens with the deceased.
 The family can also choose the viewing location, at a funeral centre or at home.

 Yes, you can.
 A funeral or cremation can take place on the day chosen by the family and does not need to be postponed because of the organ or tissue donation.

-No, there are no costs involved.
+No. There are no costs involved.
 The family of the donor doesn’t pay anything for donation.
 The insurance of the patient receiving the organ pays the costs.

 Donation and religion